sagemath/trac_to_gh/Issue 6919.md

 # Issue 6919: basic arithmetic using FLINT is broken (very serious!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6919

 Original creator: was